Rahmeen14/Codify-to-Classify/README.md

 # Codify-to-Classify
 A simple nodejs app that uses various Classification Algorithms in Python to predict the admission status to a university based on 2 test scores.

 It works upon past data from the university in a .csv format.
-The contents of the file are:
+The contents of the file are

--Test 1 Score
+1. Test1 Score
--Test 2 Score
+2. Test2 Score
--Admission Status, 0 or 1 for a negative and positive result respectively A sample .csv file has been provided in data folder for your kind perusal.
+3. Admission Status, 0 or 1 for a negative and positive result respectively

+A sample .csv file has been provided in data folder for your kind perusal.

 To achieve it, it uses 7 different [Classification Algorithms](http://dataaspirant.com/2016/09/24/classification-clustering-alogrithms/) and makes the final verdict by the results of a simple majority of 4: